luxick/randopix/README.md

 Version 0.1 - Display random images from different sources

 Usage:
   randopix [options]

 Options:
   -m, --mode=MODE            The image source mode.
-Possible values: [foxes, inspiro, file] -p, --path=PATH            Path to a directory with images for the 'file' mode -t, --timeout=TIMEOUT      Seconds before the image is refreshed (default: 300) -w, --windowed             Do not start in fullscreen mode
+Possible values: [none, foxes, inspiro, file] -p, --path=PATH            Path to a directory with images for the 'file' mode -t, --timeout=TIMEOUT      Seconds before the image is refreshed (default: 300) -w, --windowed             Do not start in fullscreen mode